-This crescent shape shoreline surrounds beachgoers with a beautiful stretch of quiet, family friendly shoreline.
+This crescent-shaped shoreline surrounds beachgoers with a beautiful stretch of quiet and a family-friendly shoreline.

-With its sweeping coastline carving out a huge “C” where it meets the Atlantic Ocean (hence the crescent shape giving the area its name), Crescent Beach is tucked between the traditional tourist attractions of St. Augustine and Matanzas Inlet to the south.
+With its sweeping coastline carving out a huge “C” where it meets the Atlantic Ocean (the crescent shape, of course, giving the area its name), Crescent Beach is tucked between the traditional tourist attractions of St. Augustine and Matanzas Inlet to the south.
 But for visiting beachgoers, Crescent Beach is slightly off the proverbial beaten path.

-The center of Crescent Beach is the beachfront park with picnic gazebos, dune crossovers, restrooms and convenient parking.
-Paula’s Beachside Grill is on one side of Cubbedge while the South Beach Grill is on the other.
-Several other shops and restaurants dot the area that has about 900 homes.
+The center of Crescent Beach is the beachfront park with picnic gazebos, dune crossovers, restrooms, and convenient parking.
+Several incredible shops and restaurants also exist in the area.

-That’s also where the main public beach access runs to the ocean and, in a throwback to Florida’s age gone by, there is vehicle driving permitted on the beach, although there are fees and passes required between March 1 and September 30.
+The main public beach access runs to the ocean and, in a throwback to Florida’s age gone by, there is vehicle-driving permitted on the beach (although there are fees and passes required between March 1 and September 30).